artemis-sbs/sbs_utils/sphinx/faces.rst

 -------------------
 The class :py:class:`~sbs_utils.faces.Characters` has a list of predefined face strings.

-These are a good example for creating a face string by hand.
+These are a good examples for creating a face string by hand.

 The faces string syntax